MaloLebrin/cv-normalizer/README.md

 #### `optimizeImage(bytes: Uint8Array, options?: ImageOptimizeOptions): Array<number>`

 Optimizes images by resizing and/or compressing them with configurable options.
+Accepts image data from a buffer.

 **Parameters:**
 - `bytes`: Image file as `Uint8Array` or `Buffer`